-One relative who worked in a bakery, on hearing the tragic news, she collapsed against the glass display shelves.
+One relative who worked in a bakery, she collapsed against the glass display shelves on hearing the tragic news.
 The woman’s falling brought the shelves and assorted bread crashing to the floor.

 Telling the children their parents had died was one of the hardest things I have ever done.